Reader Alicia asked the following question:

 Listed below is a small collection of resources for what you can do with old electronics.
 This list is obviously not exhaustive, so hopefully people will add some additional ideas into the comments section.
 Also, a search of your local government’s website with the terms “tech recycle” or “electronic recycle” will likely yield a number of results specific to your community.

-Before I get to the list of disposal and recycling services, I would like to remind you that if you are getting rid of a computer or any electronic device with a hard drive (like an iPod) that you should properly delete the contents of the drive first.
+Before I get to the list of disposal and recycling services, I would like to remind you that if you are getting rid of a computer or any electronic device with a hard drive that you should properly delete the contents of the drive first and reset it to factory settings.
 To do this, check out the following programs:

 - Disc Utility to do a wipe on a Mac computer or iPod.